RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 #Bif Arg.1
 tint

-/* The date/time is 'frozen’ throughout a clause. */
+/* The date/time is 'frozen' throughout a clause. */
 if #ClauseTime.#Level == '' then do
 #Response = Config Time ()
 #ClauseTime.#Level = #Time